parthagni22/RAG_BASED_CHATBOT/backend/README.md

 ## 📞 Support

--  Create an issue with detailed error information
+Create an issue with detailed error information for support.